 Single Day Tours

-These start in Eilat at around 7 am, and return from Petra at around 7 pm.
-They are door to door tours, starting from three centralized locations and ending at your address in Eilat.
+These start in Eilat at around 7 am and return from Petra at around 7 pm.
+These door-to door-tours, departing from three centralized locations and drop you off back at your address in Eilat.
 The package usually includes all transportation, guiding at Petra, lunch, and the Petra entrance fee.
-If you’re traveling alone, the entrance fee is approximately $130 for a one day visit.
+If you’re traveling alone, the entrance fee is approximately $130 for a one-day visit.

 The border crossing fee ($65) does not come with any tour to Petra.
 Additionally, the Jordanian visa fee of $60 is payable on the day of the crossing if you have not pre-arranged a visa.
-The price of these one day tours from Eilat to Petra is $199.
+The price of these one-day tours from Eilat to Petra is $199.
 This makes it a great value option once you factor in the costs involved with doing it yourself.
-More information about one day tours from Eilat to Petra is here.
+More information about a one day tour from Eilat to Petra is here.
 Or, stay overnight in Aqaba with this alternative 1-day tour option.

 These tours from Eilat to Petra are also available daily.
 There are a couple of variations on these.
 They include a two day Petra Tour, which is a two-day tour starting and ending in Eilat.
 It also has a guided tour of Petra on day one, and free time to explore on day two.
 Another popular option is a two day Petra and Wadi Rum Tour.
 This provides a guided tour of Petra on the first day, overnight in a Bedouin camp, and a jeep safari at Wadi Rum on the second day.
 If you’d like more time to explore Petra more thoroughly, our Petra and Wadi Rum 3 Day Tour from Eilat is a great option.

 Custom Private Tours

 These can also be arranged from Eilat to Petra.
 These are particularly suitable for families or groups who would either like to travel alone, at their own pace, or wish to customize the itinerary to include different sites, or with a different timeframe.
 For more details about these, contact us.

 Bus From Eilat to Petra